tmobile/opensource/content/blog/posts/introducing-kardio.md

 ## Introducing Kardio - Health Check tool for Services running on Kubernetes.

-Kardio is a simple health check tool for services deployed on Kubernetes, Mesos and can also be configured to perform health checks on any endpoint.
-Kardio has a rich UI showing Status, Availability based on responses from rest endpoints, TCP ports, etc., and it is also integrated with Slack and email for alerting.
+Kardio is a simple tool that can be configured to perform health checks on any endpoint.
+Kardio has a rich UI showing status and availability based on responses from REST endpoints, TCP ports, etc. It is also integrated with Slack and email for alerting.

-At T-Mobile, USA, Inc.” we run several massive multi-tenant Container Orchestration platforms and these platforms rely on monitoring tools such as Prometheus, Grafana, etc. A status check system that is standalone and is independent of the primary monitoring stack was required in case any part of the primary monitoring was compromised.
-We started Kardio as a simple status UI for services in Marathon, and later added more features as our platforms grew and switched to Kubernetes.
+At T-Mobile, USA, Inc. we run several massive multi-tenant Container Orchestration platforms and these platforms rely on monitoring tools such as Prometheus, Grafana, etc. A status check system that is standalone and is independent of the primary monitoring stack was required in the event of degraded performance in any part of the primary monitoring system.
+We started Kardio as a simple status UI for services on our platforms, and later added more features as our platforms grew and adopted Kubernetes.

 ![kardio-dashboard](/themes/tmo-oss-theme/static/blog/introducing-kardio/dashboard.png#center)